 - The first coat always needs to be diluted with a touch of water (sometimes people recommend adding a bit of acrylic medium to prevent cracking but the layer is so thin and soaks straight in, it would never crack).

 - Allow to dry, then apply a second coat.
 This can be applied thinly and does not be watered down.
 If you want a more absorbent surface, add another layer.

-- When applying the gesso turn the canvas 90 degrees between coats to insure an even coverage.
+- When applying the gesso turn the canvas 90 degrees between coats to ensure an even coverage.

 - Apply a final coat using the pure, undiluted gesso.